Dallara DW12: New chassis

-Mk.
-I: Original Dallara aero kit (2012–2014)
+Dallara aero kit (2012–2014)

 The first official test of the Dallara IR-12 chassis was carried out by Dan Wheldon at Mid-Ohio on August 8, 2011.
 Phase I of testing involved Wheldon, and was planned to involve three road courses and three ovals, over a total of about twelve days.
 The second test was held August 18 at Barber, and the third was held on the USGP road course at Indianapolis on September 1.
 Oval tests took place in September at Iowa and Indianapolis.

 Honda (Scott Dixon) and Chevrolet (Will Power) began Phase II of on-track testing at Mid-Ohio in early October.
 A scheduled test at Las Vegas was cancelled after Wheldon lost his life in the 2011 race held at the track, resulting in Dallara renaming the chassis, a practice adopted from Ligier, which named its race cars "JS" for Jo Schlesser.
 Testing resumed in late October and continued through February at several venues including Sebring, Fontana, Homestead, Phoenix, and Sonoma.
 Lotus first took to the track on January 12 at Palm Beach, and testing by individual teams began on January 16.

 A full-field official open test took place on March 5–6 and 8–9, 2012 at Sebring International Raceway.

-The Dallara DW12's race début was at the 2012 Honda Grand Prix of St. Petersburg on March 25, 2012.
+The Dallara DW12's race debut was at the 2012 Honda Grand Prix of St. Petersburg on March 25, 2012.
 Team Penske's Will Power won the inaugural pole and Hélio Castroneves won the first race with the DW12.

 Full-field oval open tests also took place on April 4, 2012, at Indianapolis Motor Speedway and May 7, 2012, at Texas Motor Speedway.

 The car's Indianapolis debut came in the 2012 Indianapolis 500.
 In its first three 500s the car saw 136 lead changes, including a track-record 68 in 2013.